Three-valued logic: Kleene and Priest logics

-Below is a set of truth tables showing the logic operations for Stephen Cole Kleene's "strong logic of indeterminacy" and Graham Priest's "logic of paradox".
+Below is a set of truth tables showing the logic operations for Stephen Cole Kleene's strong logic of indeterminacy and Graham Priest's logic of paradox.

+If the truth values 1, 0, and −1 are interpreted as integers, these operations may be expressed with the ordinary operations of arithmetic (where x + y uses addition, xy uses multiplication, and x2 uses exponentiation), or by the minimum/maximum functions:

 In these truth tables, the unknown state can be thought of as neither true nor false in Kleene logic, or thought of as both true and false in Priest logic.
 The difference lies in the definition of tautologies.
 Where Kleene logic's only designated truth value is T, Priest logic's designated truth values are both T and U. In Kleene logic, the knowledge of whether any particular unknown state secretly represents true or false at any moment in time is not available.
 However, certain logical operations can yield an unambiguous result, even if they involve an unknown operand.
-For example, because true OR true equals true, and true OR false also equals true, one can infer that true OR unknown equals true, as well.
-In this example, because either bivalent state could be underlying the unknown state, but either state also yields the same result, a definitive true results in all three cases.
+For example, because true OR true equals true, and true OR false also equals true, then true OR unknown equals true as well.
+In this example, because either bivalent state could be underlying the unknown state, and either state also yields the same result, true results in all three cases.

 If numeric values, e.g. balanced ternary values, are assigned to false, unknown and true such that false is less than unknown and unknown is less than true, then A AND B AND C... = MIN(A, B, C ...) and A OR B OR C ... = MAX(A, B, C...).

 Material implication for Kleene logic can be defined as: